 Wrinkles on the face, neck, and chest are the result of repetitive gathering and movement of skin over time through expression, facial motions, talking and smiling.
 Wrinkles can also be genetic, or the result of sun exposure.
 Fine lines, as well as deeper lines, can be improved or eliminated through a variety of treatments:

 Spider veins are enlarged superficial blood vessels, most common on the legs.
 They are caused by repetitive high impact activities, injuries, pregnancy, and family history.
 Larger dilated blood vessels, or varicose veins, are raised above the skin surface and may cause discomfort, and subsequently skin ulcers.
-These veins are best treated with injections of Asclera® (Polidocanol) Injection or a hypertonic (high concentration) saline sclerosing solution.
+These veins can be treated with laser therapy or injections of a hypertonic (high concentration) saline sclerosing solution.

 We now know that prolonged sun exposure can be very dangerous to the skin.
 A healthy approach to being out in the sun starts with preventative measures such as sunscreen, protective clothing and other treatments to keep your skin protected.
 However, we can treat already damaged skin with a number of procedures that will improve, or even reverse, unhealthy sun damage.
 Because the degree of sun damage is so different in each individual, we will create the best treatment regimen for your skin type and sun-related issues during your visit.